merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 All safes should be of the electronic type, NOT the mechanical combination type of yesteryear.
 It is not a difficult task to bypass combination safes nowadays.
-The top expert safecrackers can ply their trade in an hour to two hours time, and a device now exists on the market which cracks safes automatically using a computer controlled mechanism and does so in approximately 1 hour.
+The top expert safe-crackers can ply their trade in an hour to two hours time, and a device now exists on the market which cracks safes automatically using a computer controlled mechanism and does so in approximately 1 hour.
 Electronic safes are virtually 100 percent secure and are the current standard on all government facilities where classified information is stored.
-The electronic safe itself should preferably have accountability and logging features built-in with seperate access codes for multiple users of that safe.
+The electronic safe itself should preferably have accountability and logging features built-in with separate access codes for multiple users of that safe.